EyalIt/SensorVisualization/README.md

         Once "generate graph" button is selected, a histogram of the sensor values from the specific client is extracted from the database and displayed.

-In order to run the appliaction:
+In order to run the appliaction locally:
   1. run mongoDb
   2. make sure the mongodump executable is located under "C:\Program Files\MongoDB\Server\3.4\bin"
   3. add python path to your environment variables
   4. set the environment variables that contain the AWS secret key not going to write them here :-)
   5. run "python main.py"

 Future Enhancements:
   1. Aggregate a few samples and send them to the server as a batch